ellis-matthew4/XDL/README.md

 # SukiGD
-A dialogue system that uses a simple scripting language based on RenPy, but built for Godot
+A dialogue system that uses a simple scripting language based on RenPy, but compiles to a JSON format built for Godot

+NOTE: The JSON format can theoretically be used by any engine, but for now the only one I am officially writing an interpreter for is Godot.

 Things that currently work: